-4) As wiki mentioned, split or merged cells should not be used in a table.
+- 4) As wiki mentioned, split or merged cells should not be used in a table.
 In the book, however, there are several tables with merged cells (see attached image as an example).
-How should we tackle such tables?

-5) Tables on the last two pages of the book, the header row is the last row.
+How should we tackle such tables? - 5) Tables on the last two pages of the book, the header row is the last row.
 I tried to set the "Repeat Header Rows" by following "Table Properties-Row".
 The "Options" including the check box of "repeat as header row at the top of each page" is not active (greyed out).
 What is the best practice to handle those tables?
 Thank you.

-If the table has a ti tle, add it to the Title field in table priorities.
-See below fo r details.
-If the table does n ot have a title, add one to the Title field in table priorities See below for details.
-Grade 7 School Year September to December January to March April to June THEMES CHOSEN TO INTEGRATE DISCIPLINES Diversity and Interdependence Earth: Above and Below Canada and the Arctic SOCIAL STUDIES "People and Places in the World" Clusters 2 and 3 Global Quality of Life; Ways of Life in Asia (Afghanistan) Cluster 1 World Geography Cluster 4 Human Impact in the Americas (Canada) owledge, Values - Application ns all year SCIENCES "Foundations for Cluster 2 Particle Theory of Matter Clusters 3, 4 Forces and Structures; Earth's Crust Cluster 1 Interactions within Ecosystems Scientific Literacy" Skills, Kno owledge, Values - Application ns all year MATHEMATICS Statistics and Probability (Data Analysis) Shape and Space (Measurement) Shape and Space (Transformations) Number co incepts and numerical operation ons all year LANGUAGE ARTS Integrated all year long FINE ARTS FINE ARTS Integrated all year long
+Grade 7 School Year September to December January to March April to June Canada and the Arcti THEMES CHOSEN TO INTEGRATE DISCIPLINES Diversity and Interdependence Earth: Above and Below SOCIAL STUDIES "People and Places in the World" Clusters 2 and 3 Global Quality of Life; Ways of Life in Asia (Afghanistan) Cluster 1 Clus World Geography the America Skills, Knowledge, Values - Applications all year SCIENCES "Foundations for Scientific Literacy" Cluster 2 Clusters 3, 4 Cluster Particle Theory of Matter Forces and Structures; Interactions Earth's Crust Ecosyste Skills, Knowledge, Values - Applications all year MATHEMATICS Statistics and Probability (Data Analysis) Shape and Space (Measurement) Shape and Space (Transformations) Number concepts and numerical operations all year LANGUAGE ARTS Integrated all year long FINE ARTS Integrated all year long

-For examp ile:
+For example:

 Total 10/10

 Total 9/10 9

 Total 8/10

 Total 7/10 7 7

 Total 6/10

 Total 5/10 5

 Total 4/10 4

 Total 3/10 3

 Total 2/10 2 2

 Total 1/10 1

 Survey Sections Section 1 Naturalistic Section 2 Musical-Rhythmic Section 3 Logical-Mathematical Section 4 Existential Section 5 Interpersonal Section 6 Bodily-Kinesthetic Section 7 Verbal-Linguistic Section 8 Intrapersonal Section 9 Visual-Spatial

 A: I added the video and fixed the typos.
-See Tables for revisions.Yes, create a title.
+See Tables for revisions.
+Yes, create a title.
 Spilt cells are not accessible, so we will always have to restructure the table in to either multiple tables, a nested list, or subheadings with a nested list.
 It all depends on the table.
 You will need to flesh out what the data is in the original table, and figure out how to best organize it so it is clear an accessible.
 This might be multiple tables, or even lists.
 If you require more assistance on this, please let me know and I can help you organize it.